davidhalter/jedi/docs/docs/installation.rst

 Installation and Configuration
 ==============================

+.. warning:: Most people will want to install Jedi as a submodule/vendored and not through pip/system wide.
+The reason for this is that it makes sense that the plugin that uses Jedi has always access to it.
+Otherwise Jedi will not work properly when virtualenvs are activated.
+So please read the documentation of your editor/IDE plugin to install Jedi.

+   For plugin developers, Jedi works best if it is always available.
+Vendoring is a pretty good option for that.

 You can either include |jedi| as a submodule in your text editor plugin (like jedi-vim_ does by default), or you can install it systemwide.